 India’s auto parts makers warn of 1 million job cuts if slowdown continues

-The slump in the auto sector, which accounts for nearly half of India’s manufacturing output, has been a major factor behind the slide in economic growth to a five-year low earlier this yearbusiness Updated: Jul 25, 2019 16:50 IST
+India’s auto parts makers warn of 1 million job cuts if slowdown continuesbusiness Updated: Jul 25, 2019 18:54 IST

 India’s auto industry is in the middle of one of its worst slumps.
 Passenger vehicle sales fell 18.4% in the first quarter, and monthly passenger vehicle sales in June fell by the biggest margin in 18 years.